ukmjkim/serp-stat/serp-stat-app/README.md

 added 53 packages in 45.168s
 ```

-Foundings: One of the popular tool to generate code coverage report is Karma.
+Findings: One of the popular tool to generate code coverage report is Karma.
 But down side to use Karma is the performance.
 Only for unit tests, I don't need Karma but I will use nyc.
 Much faster and it will be productive.